Officials are working to determine a motive after a kidnapped family of 4 was found dead in California

 "A whole family wiped out, and we still don't know why," Merced County Sheriff Vern Warnke said during a news conference Wednesday after the bodies were recovered.

-The family was reported missing Monday, when authorities say the family was kidnapped at gunpoint from their trucking business in the city of Merced, which sits between Modesto and Frenso in central California.
+The family was reported missing Monday, when authorities say the family was kidnapped at gunpoint from their trucking business in the city of Merced, which sits between Modesto and Fresno in central California.

 Police have taken a 48-year-old suspect in custody, but he has not been charged.
 CNN is not naming the suspect because no charges have been filed against him as of late Wednesday.